U2C9727A4/oorrp/SPECIFICATION.md

 ## RotatingActuator (Object type 6)
 The rotating actuator is a type of actuator that rotates on a point.
+### RPCIDs
+(All integers are little endian the heading numbers are the RPCIDs of the RPCs and the heading "r" means it is the response and "e" means it is an error.)

+TODORA: rotate_continious, rotate_delta, rotate_absolute, get_pos. use minutes as the unit

 ## The heater object (object type 7)
 The heater object is exactly as it sounds; A heater.